STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 As part of the on-going commitment, SSRs will:

-- attend team meetings (one hour every two or three weeks)
+- attend team meetings (one hour every two to four weeks)

 - undertake follow-up meetings with students (variable, approximately four hours per week on average)